 Be motivated by those who say it can’t be done

-Broken Scar Productions (BSP) is a independent film and media production company based in Darlington, North East of England.
+Broken Scar Productions (BSP) is an independent film and media production company based in Darlington, North East England.

-BSP try to produce projects, including short and feature films, that are entertaining, thought provoking and far outweigh any budget constraints by using cast and crew based in the North East.
-We also aim to utilise the fantastic regional locations, of which we in this area of the UK are fortunate enough to have an abundance of.
+BSP try to produce projects, including short and feature films, that are entertaining, thought provoking and hopefully outweigh any budget constraints by using our initiative, imagination and gut instincts.
+We also aim to utilise the stunning regional locations, of which we in this area of the UK are fortunate enough to have an abundance of.

-We have some great projects, past, present and in the future and hopefully by perusing this site you will find something that you will want to see, or will spark your imagination.
+We have some great projects, past, present and pencilled in for the future and by perusing this site we hope you will find something that you will want to see, or may even spark your imagination.
 If anything catches your eye, or there are any questions you want to ask, just get in touch via the Contact page.

 I grew up in Darlington, County Durham and still live nearby, feeling lucky and privileged to live in this exciting, beautiful part of the world where so much interesting stuff goes on.
-I started writing a punk rock fanzine "Out of Control" when I was a teenager which featured great band of the time such as Crass, the Wall, the Lurkers and local heroes No Future UK.
+I started writing a punk rock fanzine "Out of Control" when I was a teenager which featured great bands of the time such as Crass, the Wall, the Lurkers and local heroes No Future UK.
 After being sidetracked by motorbikes, music and all the usual kind of distractions for a few reckless years I returned to writing a music and political based fanzine "Inkslinger" with my old mate Gary Wilkinson.
-We featured fantastic bands of that era such as the Wedding Present and the Shamen and brought us a tiny moment of infamy when we turned down an exclusive interview with the Stone Roses weeks before they became the biggest band of the decade!
+We featured fantastic bands of that era such as the Wedding Present and the Shamen and Inkslinger brought us a tiny moment of infamy when we turned down an exclusive interview with the Stone Roses weeks before they became the biggest band of the decade!
 Inkslinger was also featured in a book about fanzines, mainly because we had written what the author believed was the most scathing review he had ever read (sorry Celestial Orgy but you were pants).